fishcakez/dialyze/README.md

 ```
 mix dialyze
 ```
-To just check the PLTs and skip success typing analysis:
+To just check the PLT and skip success typing analysis:
 ```
 mix dialyze --no-analyse
 ```
-On subsequent calls for the same project checking the PLTs can be skipped.
-This should only be done if the build environment's dependencies have not changed since the PLTs were last checked:
+On subsequent calls for the same project checking the PLT can be skipped.
+This should only be done if the build environment's dependencies have not changed since the PLT were last checked:
 ```
 mix dialyze --no-check
 ```